yusufkaanklc/yusufkaanklc.dev/README.md

 - Mobile quick command bar
 - Admin panel (`sudo` command) with full CRUD for all data
 - Dynamic data from MongoDB with static fallback
+- Blog like (IP-based, toggle) and share (X, LinkedIn, copy link) on blog posts

 ## Getting Started